erlang/otp/README.md

 Everything in Erlang/OTP, whether part of the original distribution or a contribution of ours, is subject to the terms of the license applied to it in Ericsson's repository.
 Through OTP-17, that was the [Erlang Public License][eplicense].
-Beginning with OTP-18, the sources are subject to the terms of the [Apache License, Version 2.0][license].
+Beginning with OTP-18, the [Apache License, Version 2.0][license] applies.

   [basho]:          http://www.basho.com